Jeff Richards (actor, born 1974): Career

 Richards produced a comedic album titled A$$WAX which was released on iTunes on March 3, 2009;A$$WAX on iTunes a portion of the proceeds from the album's sales was used to fight world hunger.
 Richard also performed in a series of comedy benefit shows called "Asswax 4 Hunger" in 2009; the shows were hosted by friend Kato Kaelin.
 Richards and Kaelin also hosted a podcast called In Pod We Trust in 2011.

 In 2009 Richards played the character of Jerome Murphy in episode 3 of the ABC science fiction series FlashForward.
 That same year Richards appeared in the pilot episode of a sitcom created by comedian Bill Burr called The Burr Effect which appeared on Comedy Central; the series did not get picked up by the network.

-In an episode of The Big 3 Podcast which was released on June 8, 2012, Jeff Richards made an appearance where he played Dr Tommy Morris, a psychiatrist with a bachelors degree from The University of Idaho (28:00) This episode became one of the most viewed episodes of the podcast.
+In an episode of The Big 3 Podcast which was released on June 8, 2012, Jeff Richards made an appearance where he played Dr Tommy Morris, a psychiatrist with a bachelor's degree from The University of Idaho (28:00) This episode became one of the most viewed episodes of the podcast.
 As reported in Entertainment Weekly, Richards recently launched his own podcast, featuring one of his impressions interviewing celebrity guests.
-Moviemaker magazine described it as a "very funny, mindbending show where [Richards] uses deepfakes to mimic celebrities interviewing other celebrities."
+Moviemaker magazine described it as a "very funny, mindbending show where [Richards] uses deepfakes to mimic celebrities interviewing other celebrities".

-Over his career Jeff has also appeared on Late Night with Conan O'Brien, Jimmy Kimmel Live! and The Late Late Show with Craig Kilborn.
+Over his career Richards has also appeared on Late Night with Conan O'Brien, Jimmy Kimmel Live! and The Late Late Show with Craig Kilborn.